mathisnozais/BEX/README.md

 ---
 ### Overview

-This repository contains the instructions and material to reproduce the analysis reported in the article.
 The bio-informatic analysis are divided in 5 part :
 - scRNAseq on PTEN<sup>del</sup> mice
 - bulkRNAseq on TCGA pubic data
 - bulkRNAseq on CRISPR edited Jurkat cells